chrisjones/personal-blog/_posts/2019-05-13-outbound-port-scanner.md

 Write-Host "Outbound port $p is closed or filtered."}
 } #end foreach
 ```

+&nbsp;
-I suppose I could have just ran a meterprester shell over https, but now I know for sure!
+I suppose I could have just ran a meterpreter shell over https, but now I know for sure!